Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's remote facing APIs.

+### November 12th 2020
+- Two new fields have been added to the gcode metadata:
+  - `gcode_start_byte`:  Indicates the byte position in the file where the first "Gxx" or "Mxx" command is detected.
+  - `gcode_end_byte`:  Indicates the byte position in the file where the last "Gxx" or "Mxx" command is detected.
+  These fields may be used to more accurately predict print progress based on the file size.

 ### November 11th 2020
 - The `server.websocket.id` API has been added.
 This returns a unique ID that Moonraker uses to track each client connection.